jed326/EasyCCGTrees/README.md

 ./convert -i1 data/input/QALD-questions.txt > output.txt
 ```

-### batch_categorize.sh
+## batch_categorize.sh
-This is a helper script that exports all three types of categorized results to folder: data/output
+This is a helper script that exports all three types of categorized results to folder: `data/output`
-The types are:
+The types are broken down here: [Output](https://github.com/jed326/EasyCCGTrees#output)
-1. Output just the categorized questions.
-2. Output just the categorized trees.
-3. Output all the categorized questions as well as their common subtree.